psalm/psalm.dev/assets/articles/psalm-supports-php-7-4.md

 }
 ```

-###  Preventing uninitialised properties in the constructor
+###  Warn about properties not initialised within constructors

 Psalm will also warn you about properties that weren’t assigned a value inside the constructor: